torqu3e/Bonafizy/README.md

 ## Endpoints
 ```
+# Adding ?pretty or ?pretty=true to any endpoint will pretty print the response

 /state          - retrieve kettle state
 /brew           - turn power and hold on at once
 /power/off      - turn kettle off